angrykoala/node-wizardry-book/basic-topics/introduction-to-js-and-es6.md

 ```
 _Orc prototype_

-As you can see, this is a more verbose and complex syntax and it gets worse with inheritance.
-Again, ES6 implemented a sugar-syntax (`class` keyword) which increases readability, but is still good to know that classes are, in fact, `functions` and that the `new` keyword creates an object using the function as some kind of constructor in which the prototype chain defines the "parent" methods and attributes.
+As you can see, this is a more verbose and complex syntax, and it gets worse with inheritance.
+Again, ES6 implemented a sugar-syntax (`class` keyword) which increases readability, but is still good to know that classes are, in fact, `functions` and that the `new` keyword creates an object using the function as some kind of constructor which defines the prototype methods and attributes which the instantiated object inherits.
 For this guide we will, again, use the modern ES6 syntax.

->TODO: improve this explanation

 Note how the instance of a class is a simple js object with the attributes and methods defined in the class.
 This means that you may redefined any attribute and method afterwards, like in any other object.
 You may think of classes as "object generators" and objects as loose instances of a class.
 This allows for a much more dynamic programming, but at the cost of worse class encapsulation.